 “That’s why I’m here, Coach.”

-He gave me a quick hug.
-We were off.
+He gives me a quick hug.
+We ride off.

-Jack and I rode with Scott, while the younger kids were all over the place.
+Jack and I ride with Scott, while the younger kids are all over the place.

-Jack wanted information from Scott, “You’re the brother, when Stu was Tim’s only friend after he moved here.”
+Jack wants information from Scott, “You’re the brother, when Stu was Tim’s only friend after he moved here.”